 Birdie seeks the advice of her first husband, Roy Barker, one of Posey’s former deputies, who is running against an incumbent and outsider Frank Cancro, who was appointed to fill out the disgraced Posey’s term.
 Roy still carries a torch for Birdie, who ran off with the hippie newcomer Talmadge.
 He hopes in becoming sheriff, he can reclaim the county’s past and his purpose.

 Birdie also frets about Charlie Clyde Harmon, a convicted felon, who has returned to town after a lengthy sentence for arson at a Black church in which a deacon died.
-Charlie Clyde maintains his innocence, insisting he was framed by the former sheriff Maurice Posey.
+Charlie Clyde maintains his innocence, insisting he was framed .

 Birdie’s friend, Shawanda Tomes, an African American quilter, is a faithful member of the church that has since been rebuilt on a million-dollar insurance policy, but she finds it impossible to forgive Charlie Clyde for his crimes.

-Harmon has a dark history.
-As a teenager, he intentionally ran over a drunk in the road.
+As a teenager, Harmon intentionally ran over a drunk in the road.
 To get him off on a lighter juvenile record, his aging parents sent his two younger sisters to be “married” to the county’s powerbrokers.
 Deana and Rhonda Harmon later returned home, scarred by their experience, and forever haunted by the local gossip.
 Rhonda became a wild party girl with many lovers, and gave birth to a daughter, but she never revealed the daddy’s identity.
+Rhonda’s body was found in the river, ruled a suicide by Posey.

 Fifty years after I first found my entrance into real literature, in “a stone, a leaf, an unfound door” – that plaintive cry in Thomas Wolfe’s debut novel “Look Homeward Angel, I’m still wrestling with Mr. Wolfe.